mthl/guix-artwork/website/posts/grafts-continued.md

 But how do we know whether a dependency is a built-time-only dependency?
 The [`native-inputs`
 field](https://guix.gnu.org/manual/en/html_node/package-Reference.html#index-package)
-of a package usually lists build-time dependencies, but it’s more of hint.
+of a package usually lists build-time dependencies, but it’s more of a hint.
 Ultimately, the set of run-time dependencies, which we call the _references_, is the subset of the build-time dependencies that the garbage collector (GC) in the build daemon finds _in the build